dev-pods/build-applications-w-copilot-agent-mode/.github/steps/4-setup-django-rest-framework.md

-## Step 4: Setup Django REST Framework, start the server, and test the API
+## Etapa 4: Configurar Django REST Framework, iniciar o servidor e testar a API

 In this step, we will accomplish the following: